Cyber Smart Week: Four simple steps to staying secure

 Update apps and devices

 Updating your devices and apps is the easiest way to fix security bugs and keep out viruses.
-If there’s an update available for your device or an app you use, it could mean there’s a vulnerability being exploited by attackers.
+If there’s an update available for your device or an app you use, it could mean there’s been a vulnerability detected, which is or could be exploited by attackers.
 Update as soon as possible.

-For example, last month Apple encouraged users to update their iPhones, iPads, Macs and Apple Watches smartwatches to patch a security vulnerability that was being actively being exploited.
+For example, last month Apple encouraged users to update their iPhones, iPads, Macs and smartwatches to patch a security vulnerability that was being actively exploited.

 Don’t forget to keep your security software updated as well.
 See our computer security software reviews to find the best program.